bree254/yolo/explanation.md

 - **Backend**
 Runs on `node:16-alpine` ,which gives a supported LTS version of Node.js ,it provides the node 16 toolchain to run npm ci on top of Alpine Linux for minimal image size .
 The runtime stage switches to `alpine:3.16.7` so the final container is smaller
+- **Database**
+Relies on mongo:3.0
+I tried pulling a few mongo images (4.2.24 was ~388 MB)(6.0 was ~765 MB), the images were verylarge so i decided to downgrade and this version had the least image size 232 mbs which fit into the rubric requirements .It's an older release but it's stil compatible with the Mongoose 5.x client in the setup.

 ## 2. Dockerfile Directives